Employers Seeking to Hire

 Students at all levels are available for summer internships.

-VMOCK is a resource offered by Columbia’s Center for Career Education (CCE) where employers can post their job openings, schedule on-campus interviews, and sign up to participate in career fairs.
-Use of LionSHARE is free and your postings will reach current undergraduates and graduate students as well as alumni.
+• LionSHARE, powered by Handshake, is the on-campus job board offered by the Center for Career Education (CCE), where employers can post their job openings, schedule on-campus interviews, and sign up to participate in career fairs.
+LionSHARE is free, and employer postings will reach current undergraduates.

 If you prefer to receive a curated bundle of resumes all at once from interested applicants, we can arrange that for you.
-Please send your job description to Sara M Yllescas.
-She will send the information to your targeted group of students, collect resumes, and send the bundle to you by your specified deadline.
+You can send your job description to the CS Careers Team at career@cs.columbia.edu.
 Please be sure to include the following information in your job description:

 6. Job location

-The Center for Career Education hosts a career fair every fall and spring semester.
+The Center for Career Education (CCE) hosts a career fair every fall and spring semester for undergraduate students.
 For more information on how to participate, please visit their website.

-A great way to promote your company and network with our students is to send your recruiters or engineers to campus to host a tech talk or a skills workshop (Recruiting 101, mock technical interviews, etc).
-For the broadest reach, we recommend holding these sessions in the first half of each semester – late August through mid-October for the fall semester, and late January through mid-March for the spring semester.
-If you are interested in hosting a talk or workshop, please contact Sara M Yllescas.
+A great way to promote your company and engage with our students is to send your recruiters or engineers to campus to host a tech talk or a skills workshop (Recruiting 101, mock technical interviews, etc).
+For the broadest reach, we recommend holding these sessions in the first half of each semester – early September through mid-October for the fall semester and late January through mid-March for the spring semester.
+If you are interested in hosting a tech talk or workshop, please contact career@cs.columbia.edu.

-Give Columbia CS students a firsthand look at what it’s like to work for your company!
+Give Columbia CS students a firsthand look at what it is like to work for your company!
 Host a small group of current students for a site visit where they will have the opportunity to tour the company’s offices and shadow an engineer for a day.
-Please contact Sara M Yllescas if interested in this program.
+Please contact career@cs.columbia.edu if you are interested in this program.

 Other Questions?

-If you have any questions about recruiting at CS@CU or would like to propose a new recruiting initiative not described above, please contact Sara M Yllescas.
+If you have any questions about recruiting at CS@CU or would like to propose a new recruiting initiative not described above, please contact the CS Careers Team at career@cs.columbia.edu.
 We look forward to hearing from you and connecting you with our talented students and alumni!